Detector

 Picture: DAMIC-M at the Laboratoire Souterrain de Modane

-DAMIC-M will be installed at the Laboratoire Souterrain de Modane (LSM) in France.
-Its horizontal access through the Frejus tunnel simplifies the logistics to perform detector packaging, test and assembly underground.
+DAMIC-M is being installed at the Laboratoire Souterrain de Modane in France, protected from cosmic rays by the rock overburden of the Alps.
+In addition, the horizontal access through the Frejus tunnel simplifies the logistics to perform detector packaging, test and assembly underground.
 Supply of radon-free air to minimize surface backgrounds is part of the laboratory infrastructure.

-A conceptual design of DAMIC-M at is shown in Fig. 5.
-A cryostat vessel houses the CCDs, closely packed in a box surrounded by infrared (IR) shields.
-Cooling is provided by a copper cold finger connected to a liquid nitrogen dewar located outside the shielding.
-The vacuum cryostat, IR shields, CCD box and cold finger are made of electroformed copper to minimize radiogenic backgrounds.
+The DAMIC-M design is shown in Fig. 5.
+A cryostat vessel houses the CCDs, closely packed in CCD array surrounded by a infrared (IR) shield.
+Cooling is provided by a copper cold finger connected to a cryocooler located outside the shielding.
+The upper part of the vacuum cryostat, the IR shield, and the CCD array support are made of electroformed copper to minimize radiogenic backgrounds.
 The cryostat is enclosed in a 20-cm-thick lead shielding to stop high-energy radiogenic photons from the external environment.
 Standard lead contains quantities of 210Pb (T1/2 = 22 years, β) whose decay chain products may generate penetrating bremsstrahlung photons escaping the shield.
 For this reason, the innermost 5 cm of the shield are made of ancient lead available at the LSM, recovered from a Roman ship sunk in Brittany in 400 A.C.
 The entire lead shield is enclosed by 40-cm-thick polyethylene to efficiently stop external neutrons.